"Put a Spring in your step"

 Stretch to awaken your body

-Stretching when you wake up boosts circulation, digestion, and eases back pain.5
+Stretching when you wake up can help to boost circulation, digestion and ease back pain.5